electron/electron/docs/development/source-code-directory-structure.md

 ## Overview

-The source code of atom-shell is separated into a few parts, and we are mostly following Chromium on the separation conventions.
+The source code of Electron is separated into a few parts, and we are mostly following Chromium on the separation conventions.

 You may need to become familiar with [Chromium's multi-process